alan-turing-institute/hut23-compiler-club/our-startup-files/README.md

 linker puts the section in the next available memory after the last section in the same region.

-However, it will be convenient (when we come to write the code to move the data from LMA to VMA) to have this section start and end on a four-byte boundary because that is the size of a single register in the CPU.
-At each point in the linker script, the *location counter*, denoted by a period, is the address of the current section, relative to the nearest enclosing scope.
+However, it will be convenient (when we come to write the code to copy the data from LMA to VMA) to have this section start and end on a four-byte boundary because that is the size of a single register in the CPU.
+At each point in the linker script, the *location counter*, denoted by a period, is the address of the current item, relative to the nearest enclosing scope.
 The command `ALIGN(4)` returns the value of the location counter, incremented if necessary to the next location divisible by four.
 A typical way to ensure the location counter is aligned is to write something like